• Home

 The CEO of the SME Bank underscored that the kingdom garnered a 52% share of the total venture capital investments in the Middle East and North Africa region in 2023, up from 31% in the previous year.

-This is a testament to the strength, resilience, and efficiency of the Saudi economy and its growing attractiveness for investment,
+This is a testament to the strength, resilience, and efficiency of the Saudi economy and its growing attractiveness for investment, he expressed.
+Furthermore, this achievement highlights the modernization and development of the legislative and regulatory framework governing venture capital investment.

 In early January, SVC revealed that venture capital financing in Saudi Arabia reached $1.4 billion in 2023.